 The Bayfield Convenience Center located on La Plata County Road 223 West of Bayfield provides a seasonal yard waste program free to local residents (no grass or sagebrush) and serves as a recycling drop off point.
 A use fee is imposed on household trash, construction materials, appliances, furnishings, etc. For more information and rates, please call (970) 382-6200 or (970)749-1335 or click here for County Trash & Recycling.
 You can also check with the City of Durango for recycling events.

 - Copies of the restrictive covenants may be obtained from our website or the La Plata County Clerk and Recorder and/or your Realtor

 FOREST LAKES FIRE PROTECTION

 UPPER PINE RIVER FIRE PROTECTION DISTRICT (UPRFPD)–P.O.
 Box 341, Bayfield, CO 81122, (970) 884-9508 provides fire protection services to Forest Lakes.
 UPRFPD Station 5 is located less than one mile from the entrance of FLMD.
-We currently enjoy a class 6 ISO insurance classification.
+We currently have ISO insurance classifications : 3 areas with hydrants and class 4 areas.
 Dial 911 for fire and emergency service.
-There are NO OUTSIDE OR OPEN FIRES permitted in Forest Lakes.
-Contact UPRFPD for fire mitigation information and advice\information on property maintenance.

 The mail stop for FLMD residents is located at 257 Alpine Forest Dr., in Forest Lakes.
 Post office boxes are available at the stop for FLMD residents and arrangements to use these boxes can be made by contacting the Bayfield postmaster either at the Bayfield post office or by calling (970) 884-9618.
 This is also the official posting place of the Metro District.
 Please look for information posted on the Metro bulletin board located on the south side of the building east of the door.